 Driving While Drowsy?
 Not a Good Combination

-November 5-12 is Drowsy Driving Prevention Week.
+The beginning of November is Drowsy Driving Prevention Week.
 It is important to give attention to this hazard on the road, as many people every day get on the road that are too tired to drive.
 Sixty percent of drivers surveyed in the Sleep in America poll have admitted to driving while drowsy.
 And a staggering fact is that 37% have actually fallen asleep at the wheel!
 As it is easy for police to detect when alcohol is a factor in a crash, it is much more difficult to conclude that drowsiness was a leading or contributing factor in a crash.
 The estimates from The National Highway Traffic Safety Administration conclude that driving while drowsy has caused 100,000 car accidents, 71,000 injuries and 1,550 fatalities this year alone.
 Statistics also show that more men than women drive while too sleepy to drive, 56% vs 45%.

 - Get 7-9 hours of sleep each night